PaymentObserverPayment Observer

 UK Mobile Payment Joint Venture Project Oscar to Start Soon?

-UK carrier mobile payment joint venture – formed by Orange, Deutsche Telekom, Vodafone and Telefonica – Project Oscar could get regulatory approval this summer.
-The operators want to create a platform that enables retailers and banks to offer a mobile payment solution to their customers.
-Read more…
+UK carrier mobile payment joint venture – formed by Orange, Deutsche Telekom, Vodafone and Telefonica – Read more…

 Mobile POS Payment Service Streetpay Partners With E-Plus